jolson490/FantasyFootball/README.md

 Build the application:
 * `cd FantasyFootball`
-* `mvn install` # (creates ./target/ILMServices-FantasyFootball-0.0.1-SNAPSHOT.jar)
+* `mvn install` # (in ./target/ creates ILMServices-FantasyFootball-0.0.1-SNAPSHOT.jar and ILMServices-FantasyFootball-0.0.1-SNAPSHOT.zip)

 And then in AWS...

-...in RDS: I created a MySQL database, and then I did the following to populate it with data:
+...in RDS: create a MySQL database, and then do the following to populate it with data:
 * `cd FantasyFootball/src/main/resources/`
 * `mysql -h <endpoint>.amazonaws.com -P <port> -u <username> -p <schema.sql`
 * `mysql -h <endpoint>.amazonaws.com -P <port> -u <username> -p <data.sql`

-...in Elastic Beanstalk: I created an application environment:
+...in Elastic Beanstalk: create an application/environment:
-* I specified the Java 8 platform (on Linux)
+* Specify the (single container) Docker platform (on Linux).
-* Upload the uber jar (that you built with mvn)
+* Upload the zip (that was built with mvn)
-* I modified the configuration environment variables:
+* I modified the configuration Environment Properties:
     * `RDS_*` - point to my RDS database
-    * `SERVER_PORT` - set to 5000
+    * `SERVER_PORT` - set to 8080
-    * `SPRING_DATASOURCE_*` - override a few properties from the `application.properties` in this repository
+    * `SPRING_DATASOURCE_URL` & `SPRING_DATASOURCE_USERNAME` & `SPRING_DATASOURCE_PASSWORD` - override these properties from the `application.properties` in this repository

 ## Developer - localhost: Info about this FantasyFootball eclipse project